Food Swaps For People with Diabetes

 Did you know those butter substitutes that are supposedly healthy without compromising taste can contain a lot of trans fats, which can be harmful for heart health?
 Instead of using imitation butter, try the super fruit, avocado.
 Avocado can be used instead of butter in all sorts of recipes.
 The next time you get questioned about the secret ingredient in your brownies, rest assured that your avocado secret is safe with us.

 Instead of a bag of potato chips, try veggie versions

 We all have those days where we sit in front of the TV and mind-numbingly eat a bag of chips.
 Next thing you know, somebody has eaten the whole bag!
 (Hint: somebody = you) Instead of wasting money on chips that neither keep you full nor give you the nutrition you need, bake some kale chips or sweet potato wedges.
 Combine these healthy alternatives with a movie marathon and treat yourself.

-Instead of salad dressing, try fresh citrus
+Instead of salad dressing, try fresh citrus or vinegar

 Instead of crackers, try raw veggies